CriticalSolutionsNetwork/ADAuditTasks/help/Get-ADHostAudit.md

 ```

 ### -Enabled
-If "$false", will also search disabled computers.
+If set to $false, the function will also search for disabled computers.

 ```yaml
 Type: Boolean